deoktr/ansible/roles/bastion/README.md

 ## TODO

-- Make it dependant of sshd, ufw and users role
-- Configure fail2ban
 - Maybe change variables to be a dict containing IP and port so we can specify different ports for each servers
 - Start the SSH jump server on a docker container